-Section 531 of the 2022 NDAA creates the Office of Special Trial Counsel by directing the addition of Article 24a to the UCMJ.
-In summary, that new article provides that each military Service Secretary will promulgate regulations assigning commissioned judge advocates, uniformed lawyers, to serve as special trial counsel.
-The lead special trial counsel must be in the grade of at least O-7, with military justice experience.
+Section 531 of the 2022 NDAA creates the Office of Special Trial Counsel by directing the addition of Article 24a to the UCMJ.53 In summary, that new article provides that each military Service Secretary will promulgate regulations assigning commissioned judge advocates, uniformed lawyers, to serve as special trial counsel.54 The lead special trial counsel must be in the grade of at least O-7,55 with military justice experience.56

 The special trial counsel will have exclusive authority to refer court-martial charges for "covered offenses."
-The covered offenses include: Article 117a (Wrongful Broadcast or Distribution of Intimate Visual Images); Article 118 (Murder); Article 119 (Manslaughter); Article 120 (Rape and Sexual Assault Generally); Article 120b (Rape and Sexual Assault of a Child); Article 120c (Other Sexual Misconduct); Article 125 (Kidnapping); Article 128b (Domestic Violence); Article 130 (Stalking); Article 132 (Retaliation); Article 134 (Child Pornography); Article 80 (Attempt to commit one of the foregoing offenses); Article 81
+The covered offenses include: Article 117a (Wrongful Broadcast or Distribution of Intimate Visual Images); Article 118 (Murder); Article 119 (Manslaughter); Article 120 (Rape and Sexual Assault Generally); Article 120b (Rape and Sexual Assault of a Child); Article 120c (Other Sexual Misconduct); Article 125 (Kidnapping); Article 128b (Domestic Violence); Article 130 (Stalking); Article 132 (Retaliation); Article 134 (Child Pornography); Article 80 (Attempt to commit one of the foregoing offenses); Article 81 (Conspiracy to commit one of the foregoing offenses); and Article 82 (Solicitation to commit one of the foregoing offenses).

-Id. sec.
+55 Id. sec.
 531(a), § 824a(b)(2).